stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:8080/year/index`

-	Returns a list of ALL the years in the database.
+	Returns a list of ALL the years in the database in numerical order (ascending).

+	Options:
+		Sort by number of movies in each year (descending) - http://localhost:8080/year?sort=movies

 **Search by Year**